mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-13. ## 🔹 bool createDocument(AsyncClientClass &aClient, Firestore::Parent parent, const String &documentPath, DocumentMask mask, Document<Values::Value> &document)
+13. ## 🔹 String createDocument(AsyncClientClass &aClient, Firestore::Parent parent, const String &documentPath, DocumentMask mask, Document<Values::Value> &document)

+Create a document at the defined document path.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".